cpraveen/numa/minimax.md

 The error is now smaller and the error curve will then oscillate taking negative and positive values.

-> The best choice is to make the maxima and minima of the error to be of same magnitude by adjusting the slope and position of the straight line.
+> The best choice is to make the maxima and minima of the error to be of same magnitude but opposite sign by adjusting the slope and position of the straight line.

 **Minimax approximation.** By looking at the error curve, we see that the maximum error is achieved at the end points